learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 Let's make a zipper for lists.
 To change the focus on sub-lists of a list, we move either forward or back (whereas with trees we moved either up or left or right).
-The focused part will be a sub-tree and along with that we'll leave breadcrumbs as we move forward.
+The focused part will be a subtree and along with that we'll leave breadcrumbs as we move forward.
 Now what would a single breadcrumb for a list consist of?
-When we were dealing with binary trees, we said that a breadcrumb has to hold the element in the root of the parent node along with all the sub-trees that we didn't choose.
+When we were dealing with binary trees, we said that a breadcrumb has to hold the element in the root of the parent node along with all the subtrees that we didn't choose.
 It also had to remember if we went left or right.
-So, it had to have all the information that a node has except for the sub-tree that we chose to focus on.
+So, it had to have all the information that a node has except for the subtree that we chose to focus on.

 Lists are simpler than trees, so we don't have to remember if we went left or right, because there's only one way to go deeper into a list.
-Because there's only one sub-tree to each node, we don't have to remember the paths that we didn't take either.
+Because there's only one subtree to each node, we don't have to remember the paths that we didn't take either.
 It seems that all we have to remember is the previous element.
 If we have a list like `[3,4,5]` and we know that the previous element was `2`, we can go back by just putting that element at the head of our list, getting `[2,3,4,5]`.